stergiosbamp/deep-physical-activity-prediction/ubiwear/README.md

 df = pd.read_csv('assets/df-wearable-time-series-example.csv', index_col='startTime', parse_dates=True)
 ```

-The `df` has the following format:
+The `df` must have the following format like in the example:
 ```
                      value
 startTime